Black Lives Matter Bristol protest was emotional. There was a huge attendance that saw the toppling of a statue and recognition of a hard history.

 It tells us stories of oppression and survival, it gets to our veins, it whispers poems until we dance obediently to a melody of disobedience.
 Bristol celebrates black music and history, there’s no possible way the city would dismiss its black cultural roots.

-Bristol stands proud for its colored identity, loud, strong, beautiful as only the chant of a thriving liberation protest can be.
+Bristol stands proud for its coloured identity, loud, strong, beautiful as only the chant of a thriving liberation protest can be.